 As Catholics, we are called, and Chosen, by God to affirm our faith in the Sacrament of Confirmation.
 Confirmation completes our "Initiation" into the Catholic Church.
 Preparation is a two year process that begins in 9th grade and continues through 10th grade.
 It includes small group meetings, weekly celebration of the Eucharist, service to others, and spending time with God in prayer.

-Though Confirmation I candidates attending Catholic School are not required to attend group meetings there are many who do in the Spirit of community with their Confirmation Candidate peers and with our parishes.
+Confirmation I candidates attending Catholic School are not required to attend group meetings though we encourage and invite these candidates to make the two-year journey of preparation in the Spirit of community with their Confirmation Candidate peers and with our parishes.
+Confirmation II candidates attending Catholic School are required to attend Group meetings.

 If you are an adult seeking to be Confirmed in the Catholic Church, you will want to explore the Rite of Christian Initiation of Adults (RCIA): Learn more...